jomic/cov-sim/docs/Docs.md

 ## COVID-19 Simulation Model
- -- by Christopher Rydell

-This document describes the discrete, agent-based SAIVR model we will implement for our COVID-19 simulation.
+This document describes the discrete, agent-based SAIVR model we have implemented for our COVID-19 simulation.
 The first section describes the fundamental model required for the simulation to do something useful, while the second section describes different extensions that could be made to the model.
 This document does not describe the generation of the graphs used for the simulation.

-## Fundamental Model
+## Current Model
-The model we will implement is an extension of the SIR model described by Kaxiras and Neofotistos.
+The model we will implement is an extension of the SIR model described by Kaxiras and Neofotistos[1].
 Our model adds two additional compartments: asymptomatic and vaccinated, and moves from a matrix approach to a graph-based approach.
-This section describes how this model needs to work to achieve its minimal goals.
+This section describes how this model works in order to achieve its minimal goals.

 ### Model Goals
-Our model should be able to describe how the disease spreads through a population, and should also be able to be used for investigating different vaccination deployment strategies.
+Our model was to be able to describe how the disease spreads through a population, and should also be able to be used for investigating different vaccination deployment strategies.
 The basic strategies that could be tried would involve deploying to highly infected areas first, deploying to areas with few infections first, or deploying randomly.
-We would also like to model asymptomatic behaviour, and according to Kronbichler et al., “Among other factors, age has been described as a risk factor for a more severe disease course, while younger people seem to have mild or even asymptomatic presentations and thus might be crucial in further spreading of the disease”.
+We would also like to model asymptomatic behaviour, and according to Kronbichler et al.[2], “among other factors, age has been described as a risk factor for a more severe disease course, while younger people seem to have mild or even asymptomatic presentations and thus might be crucial in further spreading of the disease”.

 ### Model Overview
-Based on the goals for the fundamental model, we need to represent the five different compartments of SAIVR, regions of populations, and age groups.
-The agents will be connected in an undirected graph, where the edges represent any type of contact between two agents that could transmit the disease.
-Agents in the same region will have more connections between each other than to agents in other regions, but some cross-region connections will be needed.
+Based on the goals for the model, we needed to represent the five different compartments of SAIVR, regions of populations, and age groups.
+The agents are connected in an undirected graph, where the edges represent any type of contact between two agents that could transmit the disease.
+Agents in the same region will have connections between each other, and infection across regions is done through a different mechanic.

 #### Compartments